Five Generations of History

-Carl S. English brought his wife, Betah, and 3 children to Clark County from Michigan, and 5 more children were born on the farm.
-He was a well-educated man, having a degree from Michigan State University, and was the first Superintendent of the first hydroelectric power plant in Lowell, Michigan, before moving to Clark County.
+Carl S. English (1860-1956) He was a well-educated man for his time, having graduated from Michigan State University.
+He was the first Superintendent of the first hydroelectric power plant in Lowell, Michigan, before moving to Clark County.
 He had built a “horseless carriage” about the same time as Henry Ford, and generated electricity for the farm with a gas-powered internal combustion engine.
 He took hundreds of photographs, developed the film in the bathroom and mounted most of them on glass slides.